FlySniper/Archipelago/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 Receiving a Purple Stud while under the effect of a Power Up, or while in a Double Score Zone will not double the received studs.

-### True Jedi

-True Jedi checks sending while in a level were a last-minute addition and are implemented 'close-enough' in that they send on the first stud collected after the sum of Player 1's and Player 2's stud counts reach the True Jedi requirement.

-If the True Jedi does not send while in a level because of the implementation not being quite correct, the True Jedi check send when saving and exiting to the Cantina or when completing the level regardless.

-It seems that True Jedi checks can also currently sometimes send early when in a level.

 ### Cantina Episode door lights

 If you are in the main room of the Cantina when you unlock your first level in an episode, the red lights above the